alternatif-omg/K3s-Restore-Drill/README.md

 # k3s-restore-drill

-**Test whether a K3s embedded-etcd snapshot and its original server token can be restored on a disposable VM.**
+**Test whether a K3s embedded-etcd snapshot, its original server token, and its local-path PVC payload can be recovered on a disposable VM.**

 `k3s-restore-drill` is a safety-focused CLI for a question that snapshot creation alone cannot answer:

-> Can this snapshot and its original server token boot a recovered K3s control plane on another host, and can that recovered API read state that existed before the snapshot?
+> Can this snapshot and its original server token boot a recovered K3s control plane on another host, can that API read pre-snapshot state, and is the required local-path PVC payload intact?

 It is intentionally a CLI, not a dashboard.
 Restore input contains cluster state and secrets; a web UI would add authentication, upload, storage, and attack-surface problems before the core recovery workflow is proven.